 Palenque

 The construction of Palenque began in 100 BC and the place grew into an important Mayan city.
-Characteristic structures that you can admire are the Temple of the Inscriptions, built as a mausoleum for King Pakal, the large temple complex, consisting of several buildings, corridors and plazas, the Temple of the Sun and the Temple of the Cross.
-But one of the best things to do is to walk around the jungle and visit the smaller temples here.
+Characteristic structures that you can admire include the Temple of the Inscriptions, built as a mausoleum for King Pakal, the large temple complex, consisting of several buildings, corridors and plazas, the Temple of the Sun and the Temple of the Cross.
+But one of the best things to do is to walk around the jungle and visit the smaller temples in Palenque Mexico.
+The ruins of Palenque are a 30-minute drive from the city of Palenque in Mexico.
+Go early in the morning to avoid the crowds.
+Or at the end of the day to watch the sunset from one of the Maya temples.

 The pyramids of Teotihuacán